kingluddite/web-dev-notes/frontend/react/wesbos/230n-react-4-beginners/04-add-css-to-react.md

 # Loading CSS into our React App
 * Can be loaded many different ways:

-  - Inline styles
+1. Inline styles
-  - Separate CSS files for every single Component
+2. Separate CSS files for every single Component
+    * Import css that only relates to that component
+    * That will tightly couple the CSS with the component that gets rendered out
-  - Traditional way using a Sass/CSS file and then they load it into the HTML
+3. Traditional way using a Sass/CSS file and then they load it into the HTML

 ## Can I use `<link>`?
 * No problem if you just want to have `link` element and point to your CSS